netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

 ## Global front-end profile configuration using ConfigMap variables

 The ConfigMap variable is used for the front-end profile if it is not overridden by front-end profiles smart annotation in one or more ingresses that shares a front-end IP address.
 If you need to enable or disable a feature using any front-end profile for all ingresses, you can use the variables `FRONTEND_HTTP_PROFILE`, `FRONTEND_TCP_PROFILE`, or `FRONTEND_SSL_PROFILE` for HTTP, TCP, and SSL profiles respectively.
 For example, if you want to enable TLS 1.3 for all SSL ingresses, you can use `FRONTEND_SSL_PROFILE` to set this value instead of using the smart annotation in each ingress definition.
-Refer [ConfigMap documentation](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/configure/profiles.md) to know how to use configmap with Citrix Ingress Controller.
+Refer [ConfigMap documentation](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/configure/profiles.md) to know how to use configmap with Netscaler ingress controller.

 ### Configuration using FRONTEND_HTTP_PROFILE